-It is wrong and sin for anyone to turn to sorcerers for deliverance from the sick, or to utter incantations, and still, more to go to sorcerers either to harm someone or to seek deliverance.
-Whoever does so draws upon himself the devilish influence from which he does not easily escape.
-He who firmly believes in God, he who prays and goes regularly to church will never ask the devils for help, and the spells will have no power over him.
+It is wrong and sinful for anyone to turn to sorcerers for deliverance from the sick or to utter incantations, and still, more to go to sorcerers either to harm someone or to seek redemption.
+Whoever does so draws upon himself the demonic influence from which he does not easily escape.
+He who firmly believes in God, who prays and regularly goes to church, will never ask the devils for help, and the spells will have no power over him.

-- Cyprian, who lived in the 3rd century, was a well-known and feared sorcerer, but also a great scholar of his time, who traveled the world to learn as much as possible about the power of the devil, the craft, and the work of sorcery.
+- Cyprian, who lived in the 3rd century, was a well-known and feared sorcerer and a great scholar of his time who traveled the world to learn as much as possible about the power of the devil, the craft, and the work of sorcery.

 - At the same time as him, in Antioch, lived the virgin Justina, who, learning about Jesus Christ, began to read and learn about the Christian faith.

-The Holy lived in the time of Emperor Diocletian and was a philosopher and a terrible sorcerer, from Antioch of Syria, being in the service of the pagan and unclean god Apollo.
-From an early age, eager for learning and his parents were wealthy.
-He had traveled to all the most famous places in this craft at that time: Athens, Egypt, Chaldea, India, etc. Thus he perfected all the sinful mysteries of magic and star-reading.
-He acquired great fame among the pagans and everywhere he defamed the Christians.
+The Holy lived in the time of Emperor Diocletian and was a philosopher and a terrible sorcerer from Antioch of Syria, serving the pagan and unclean god Apollo.
+He was eager to learn from an early age, and his parents were wealthy.
+He had traveled to all the most famous places in this craft: Athens, Egypt, Chaldea, India, etc. Thus he perfected all the sinful mysteries of magic and star-reading.
+He acquired great fame among the pagans and slandered the Christians everywhere.

-The reading of the Altar of St. Cyprian is also of great use to us Christians, including in the fight against those who harm us through spells, charms, or incantations.
-But not disfellowshipping, molybdishements, or exorcisms.
+Reading the Altar of St. Cyprian is also of great use to Christians, including in the fight against those who harm us through spells, charms, or incantations—but not disfellowshipping or exorcisms.
 These are part of the Church’s ministry.
 Not anyone does exorcisms because, in general, exorcisms involve prayers that curse the evil one, thus entering into an open battle with the evil one.

 Quizlet about Saint Cyprian and the other Saints of God